vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 ‘Avatar’, than to create 5 smaller films.

-Since only a few big films are created, this leads to ‘optimisation’ of special
+Since only a few big films are created, this leads to: ‘optimisation’ of special

 effects quality; mainly the big name actors and big music production (or no risk